jjwithanr/obsidian_bible_study/docs/New Testament/Colossians/Colossians3.md

 #### v.12
 >Therefore, as God's chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.

-This is how become dressed in the white garments of Revelation 3:5.
+This is how we become dressed in the white garments of Revelation 3:5.
 Here's the secret: When we realized we're clothed in the very garments of Christ, our confidence level before God soars to the heavens.
 Satan's accusations cannot lodge within us, and they just bounce off our shield of faith.
 We are accepted by the Father, and now we can enjoy the peaceful dialogue of intimacy with Jesus.
 Hit with accusation?
 Get dressed!
 #bobsorge

+"Humility" (GK 5425) and "gentleness" (GK 4559), which are related terms, were not considered virtues by the pagan world.
+The NT, however deepened and enriched their meanings and made them two of the noblest of Christian graces.
+Humility denotes a humble disposition (cf. Php 2:4-8).
+Gentleness is the opposite of pride and self-assertiveness and is the special mark of the one who has a delicate consideration for the rights and feeling of others.
+It is a characteristic of Christ (Mt 11:29), a fruit of the Spirit (Gal 5:23), and a distinctive trait of those who belong to Christ (Mt 5:5).
+#curtisvaughun

 #### v.13
 >Bear with each other and forgive whatever grievances you may have against one another.
 Forgive as the Lord forgave you.